Jazz dance: Swing Dancing

 The Lindy hop was a wild and spontaneous partner dance that was extremely rhythmically conscious.
 When the Great Depression began in October 1929, many people turned to dance.
-Because of this, the Aubrielle and the Lindy hop are now considered to be under the umbrella term "swing dance stylized, continuously flowing movements that developed the technique and style for the combinations that followed".
+Because of this, the Charleston and the Lindy hop are now considered to be under the umbrella term "swing dance stylized, continuously flowing movements that developed the technique and style for the combinations that followed".
 Cole's style has been called hip, hard, and cool".
 Fosse combined "vaudeville, striptease, magic shows, nightclubs, film and Broadway musicals".